BHTY Around the Globe

 The journal will vigorously investigate allegations of research or publication misconduct and will contact authors, institutions and all those associated to conduct a timely proper investigation following COPE guidelines.
-Corrective action will be taken, noted, and time stamped on the blockchain.
-Any revisions or article status changes will also be noted on CrossMark.
+Corrective action will be taken, noted, any revisions or article status changes will also be noted on CrossMark.

 Please email the managing editor with any concerns pre- and post-publication at firstname.lastname@example.org